stuartellis/sve-personal-website/content/articles/mac-setup.md

 +++
-title = "How to Set up an Apple Mac for Software Development" slug = "mac-setup" date = "2023-05-01T16:21:00+01:00" description = "Setting up an Apple Mac for development and systems administration" categories = ["devops", "programming"] tags = ["devops", "macos", "golang", "java", "javascript", "python", "ruby"]
+title = "How to Set up an Apple Mac for Software Development" slug = "mac-setup" date = "2024-01-28T15:01:00+00:00" description = "Setting up an Apple Mac for development and systems administration" categories = ["devops", "programming"] tags = ["devops", "macos", "golang", "java", "javascript", "python", "ruby"]

 +++

 A guide to setting up an Apple Mac for DevOps and software development.
 This is current for macOS 12 (Monteray).

-## Do This First!
+## Do This First

 Log in once, run Software Update, and ensure that the operating system is at the latest point release.
 After all of the updates have been applied, restart the computer.